mbk-naboore/youtube_downloader_version2/README.md

     2) please let me know if you would like to add any other functionalities to this version of code, the next versions will have for sure more of that functionalities.

+    3) now there is 12 different functionalities in the script from downloading single videos using the URL , downloading many videos at once that urls are saved in a text file , to downloading a whole playlists by using any video's URL in that playlist...

   ### I am working on this project daily ,the comments will be added with a perfect explanation...